karan13421/Internet-of-Things/README.md

 #Internet of Things
-This repository contains basic programs of esp http client, webserver, flask server, mqtt, pyhton client and many more, which can help in understand the basic concept of IoT.
+This repository contains basic programs of esp http client, webserver, flask server, mqtt, python client and many more, which can help in understand the basic concept of IoT.

-Any one can use all this programs and examle.
+Any one can use all this programs and examples.
 Also try to contribute to this source.